 In Europe, the Data Link Services Implementing Rule (DLS-IR) requires airspace users operating above Flight Level 285 and Air Navigation Service Providers (ANSPs) operating in the EU region to equip for operation of B1 over VDL Mode 2.
 Implementing Rule EC 2015/310 amends the initial regulation EC 29/2009 and is applicable from February 2018 forward.
 The DLS-IR mandates specific ATS services under the CM application (Data Link Initiation Capability (DLIC)) and the CPDLC application (Aircraft Communications Message (ACM), ATC Clearance (ACL) and ATC Microphone Check (AMC)), which were validated by the EUROCONTROL Link 2000+ Programme.
 The ETSI Community Specification (ETSI EN 303 214) and the EUROCONTROL Specification on Data Link Services (EUROCONTROL SPEC-0116) define the compliance for B1 systems.

 ICAO Document 9880-AN/466 specifies technical provisions for B1 operation over the OSI protocol stack.
-To facilitate transition from OSI to IPS, ICAO Document 9896 defines provisions for an adaptation layer (shown previously in Figure 2-1) that mimics the Dialog Service interface to support B1 operation over ATN/IPS.
+To facilitate transition from OSI to IPS, ICAO Document 9896 defines provisions for an adaptation layer (shown previously in Figure C-1) that mimics the Dialog Service interface to support B1 operation over ATN/IPS.
 Note that the Dialog Service interface is the same for B2 as it is for B1, so the adaptation layer functions equivalently for both B1 and B2.

-As noted in Appendix C-2.3, the long-term EU and US harmonization strategy includes the B2 application set and ATN/IPS.
+As noted in ARINC Report 658 - Appendix C-2.3, the long-term EU and US harmonization strategy includes the B2 application set and ATN/IPS.
 Therefore, as ATN/IPS implementations are fielded, it is expected that B2 will be the current data communications application standard.
 However, as ground systems transition to ATN/IPS, there will be a need to support B1 applications where they are deployed (currently only continental Europe).
-ATN/IPS-based ground systems using either B1 or B2 may communicate with OSI-based aircraft using either B1 or B2 (and vice versa) via an accommodation function similar to the Gateway discussed in Section 3.3.
+ATN/IPS-based ground systems using either B1 or B2 may communicate with OSI-based aircraft using either B1 or B2 (and vice versa) via an accommodation function similar to the Gateway discussed in ARINC 858 Part2.

 Baseline 2 (B2)